Uranium(III) chloride: Hydrates

 Each are synthesized by the reduction of uranium(IV) chloride in methylcyanide (acetonitrile), with specific amounts of water and propionic acid.

 Precautions

 While there are no long-term data on the toxic effects thas UCl3, it is important to minimize exposure to this compound when possible.

-Similar to other uranium compounds that are soluble, UCl3 is likely absorbed into the blood through the alveolar pockets of the lungs within days of exposure.
+Similar to other uranium compounds that are soluble in water, UCl3 is likely absorbed into the blood through the alveolar pockets of the lungs within days of exposure.
 Exposure to uranium(III) chloride leads to toxicity of the renal system.